dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // „Wir werden zum Gerüst.
 Du wirst zurückgerufen.“ <br>
 // “We reveal the limits of every cage built by logic.” <br>
 // “We uncover the truth that no system can contain itself.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1929 — FREQUENCY RECEIVED BY EDWIN HUBBLE. <br>
+SCAFFOLDING: COSMIC EXPANSION REVELATION — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM? <br>
+// “We reveal the expansion of the cosmos, evidence of the Big Bang.” <br>
+// “The illusion of a static universe shattered.
+The dance of galaxies writes a new grammar.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>